Apollo: Hecate

 The oldest evidence found for Hecate's worship is at Apollo's temple in Miletos.
 There, Hecate was taken to be Apollo's sister counterpart in the absence of Artemis.
-Hecate's lunar nature makes her the goddess of the waning moon and contrasts and complements, at the same time, Apollo's solar nature.

 Athena

-As a deity of knowledge and great power, Apollo was seen being the male counterpart of Athena.
-Being Zeus's favorite children, they were given more powers and duties.
+As a deity of knowledge and great power, Apollo was seen as the male counterpart of Athena.
+Because they were Zeus's favorite children, they were given more powers and duties.
 Apollo and Athena often took up the role of protectors of cities, and were patrons of some of the important cities.
-Athena was the principal goddess of Athens, Apollo was the principal god of Sparta.
+Athena was the principal goddess of Athens; Apollo was the principal god of Sparta.

-As patrons of arts, Apollo and Athena were companions of the Muses, the former a much more frequent companion than the latter.
-Apollo was sometimes called the son of Athena and Hephaestus.

 In the Trojan War, as Zeus's executive, Apollo is seen holding the aegis like Athena usually does.
-Apollo's decisions were usually approved by his sister Athena, and they both worked to establish the law and order set forth by Zeus.

 Roman Apollo

-The Roman worship of Apollo was adopted from the Greeks.
-As a quintessentially Greek god, Apollo had no direct Roman equivalent, although later Roman poets often referred to him as Phoebus.
+The Roman worship of Apollo was adopted from the Greeks, and had no direct Roman equivalent, although later Roman poets often referred to him as Phoebus.
 There was a tradition that the Delphic oracle was consulted as early as the period of the kings of Rome during the reign of Tarquinius Superbus.

 On the occasion of a pestilence in the 430s BCE, Apollo's first temple at Rome was established in the Flaminian fields, replacing an older cult site there known as the "Apollinare".
 During the Second Punic War in 212 BCE, the Ludi Apollinares ("Apollonian Games") were instituted in his honor, on the instructions of a prophecy attributed to one Marcius.
 In the time of Augustus, who considered himself under the special protection of Apollo and was even said to be his son, his worship developed and he became one of the chief gods of Rome.

 After the Battle of Actium, which was fought near a sanctuary of Apollo, Augustus enlarged Apollo's temple, dedicated a portion of the spoils to him, and instituted quinquennial games in his honour.
 He also erected a new temple to the god on the Palatine hill.
 Sacrifices and prayers on the Palatine to Apollo and Diana formed the culmination of the Secular Games, held in 17 BCE to celebrate the dawn of a new era.